Triangulated categories of relative 1-motives: Triangulated categories of a-motives

+\begin{proof} For a separated scheme $X$ of finite type over $S$, consider the more general Verdier duality functor $\BD_{X/S}:=\Homint(-,\pi_X^!\BQ_S):\DA(X)^\op\ra \DA(X)$.
+By \cite[Th\'eor\`emes 8.12-8.14]{Ayoub_Etale}, this functor preserves compact objects and its restriction to $\DA_c(X)$ is involutive, i.e. an anti-autoequivalence which is its own quasi-inverse.

+The first inclusion is a special case of Corollary \ref{cor:homint} but we provide an argument since the same computation is used in the rest of the proof.
+The behaviour of $\BD_{X/S}$ with respect to the four operations is explained in \cite[Th\'eor\`eme 2.3.75]{Ayoub_these_1}: informally, Verdier duality exchanges $f_*$ and $f_!$, and $f^*$ and $f^!$.
+Moreover, recall that, for $f$ smooth, relative purity provides an isomorphism $f_\sharp f^* \simeq f_! f^!$.
+This allows to compute the action of $\BD_{X/S}$ on generating families.
+For instance, we have, for any $f$ smooth, $\BD_S(f_\sharp f^*\BQ_X)\simeq \BD_S(f_!f^!\BQ_S)\simeq f_* f^* \BD_S(\BQ_S)\simeq f_* f^*\BQ_S$ which is in $\DA^{\coh}(S)$ by Proposition~\ref{prop:permanence_coh} \ref{coh_*}.
+This proves the first inclusion.

+For the equalities for (strongly) geometrically smooth subcategories, note that if $f$ is smooth projective (resp. smooth projective of relative dimension $\leq n$), the same computation shows that $\BD_S(f_\sharp f^*\BQ_X)$ is in $\DA^{\coh}_{\gsm}(S)$ (resp. $\DA^n_{\sgsm}(S)$).
+This proves one inclusion of the equalities, and the other follows by the involutivity of $\BD$. \end{proof}

-\begin{remark} Even on a regular scheme, the categories of constructible homological and cohomological motives are not anti-equivalent through Verdier duality with dualizing object $\BQ$ (see, however, Proposition~\ref{prop:subcats_field} below).
+\begin{remark} Even on a regular scheme, the categories of constructible homological and cohomological motives are not anti-equivalent through Verdier duality with dualising object $\BQ_{S}$ (see, however, Proposition~\ref{prop:subcats_field} below for the field case).
 Indeed, assume $S$ regular of dimension $d>0$, let $i:x\ra S$ be the inclusion of a closed point $x$ and $j:U\ra S$ be the complementary open immersion.
 Then by colocalisation and absolute purity, $j_*\BQ_U\in \DA^{\coh}(S)$ sits in a triangle